-The revolutionary CyberKnife treatment technology is not new; the CyberKnife System has more than two decades of clinical proof and has helped thousands of patients with various brain tumors and metastases.1,2
+The revolutionary CyberKnife treatment technology is not new; the CyberKnife System has more than two decades of clinical proof and has helped millions of patients with various brain tumors and metastases.1,2

 The CyberKnife System was cleared by the U.S. Food and Drug Administration in 1999 to treat diseases in the head and base of the skull, including, but not limited to, benign and malignant primary tumors, brain metastases, meningiomas, trigeminal neuralgia, acoustic neuromas, arteriovenous malformations (AVMs) and functional disorders.
-CyberKnife radiosurgery is even used to treat complicated neurosurgical cases, while maximally sparing brain tissues involved in important functions such as motor control, touching, hearing and vision.
+CyberKnife radiosurgery is even used to treat complicated neurosurgical cases, while helping to minimize dose to healthy brain tissues involved in important functions such as motor control, touching, hearing and vision.

 CyberKnife treatment is available at hundreds of locations worldwide.
 Find a Treatment Center Near You

 Radiation therapy is a treatment that uses high-energy X-rays (photons) to kill, shrink or control the growth of tumors.
 Radiation therapy works by damaging cells, disabling them from growing and dividing.
-The goal of any radiation treatment is to destroy cancer cells while minimizing the side effects on healthy tissue.
-As imaging technologies have improved over the last several decades, radiation therapy has integrated those improvements to enhance dose delivery and minimize side effects.
+The goal of any radiation treatment is to destroy cancer cells while minimizing the dose to healthy tissue.
+As imaging technologies have improved over the last several decades, radiation therapy has integrated those improvements to enhance dose delivery and potentially minimize side effects.

 Radiation may be recommended as an alternative to surgery or in addition to other therapies.
 There are several kinds of radiation therapy.
 The CyberKnife System delivers a type of radiation therapy known as stereotactic radiosurgery (SRS).

-Stereotactic radiosurgery (SRS) couples a high degree of targeting accuracy with very high doses of radiation, minimizing the dose on other nearby organs.
-The treatment is administered in 1 to 5 sessions to the brain or the spine, typically by a team involving a radiation oncologist and a neurosurgeon.
+Stereotactic radiosurgery (SRS) couples a high degree of targeting accuracy with very high doses of extremely precise, externally delivered radiation thereby maximizing the cell-killing effect on the tumor(s), while minimizing the dose to other nearby organs.
+The treatment is delivered in 1 to 5 sessions to the brain, typically by a team involving a radiation oncologist and a neurosurgeon.
 This treatment does not involve surgery.

-The extreme, targeted precision of stereotactic radiosurgery (SRS) with the CyberKnife System can offer several powerful benefits, including:
+The precision and accuracy of stereotactic radiosurgery (SRS) delivered with the CyberKnife System can offer several powerful benefits, including: